 Animals

-Crhtm1(cre)Zjh mice (N=____) expressing Cre recombinase under the corticotropin-releasing hormone gene (Crh) promotor were obtained from the Jackson Laboratory.
+Crhtm1(cre)Zjh mice expressing Cre recombinase under the corticotropin-releasing hormone gene (Crh) promotor were obtained from the Jackson Laboratory.
 They shall be referred to as corticotropin-releasing factor – cre (CRF-Cre) mice herein.
 All mice were heterozygous and generated by mating a male homozygous CRF-Cre mouse with a female wildtype C57.
 All experiments were conducted in accordance with the United States National Research Council Guide for the Care and Use of Laboratory Animals and were approved by the University of Maryland School of Medicine Institutional Animal Care and Use Committee.

 Optical-Fiber-Coupled Microelectrode arrays (OptoArrays)